Project Brunei 2014

 - Make videos of autistic children’s daily lives under consensus

-- Help prepare the handicraft exhibition organized by the local members to develop the communication between community and autistic children
+- Help prepare the handicraft exhibition organized by the local members to develop the communication between the community and autistic children

 Pusat Ehsan Al-Ameerah Al-Hajjah Maryam